 Discussing his thesis work, Brendan says, "Since I was very young I have been questioning and assessing my reality and the world around me.
 Our understanding of reality is created by one's perceptions of cause and effect.
 We use the perceptions to predict the effect of a given cause, and we use sciences such as biology, phycology, quantum physics, and chaos with ideas like philosophy, theology, and autonomy to make sense of the mechanisms that shape our existence.
 It is my belief the understandings of our reality can create false expectations.
 I designed and constructed Against a Sea of Troubles as an experience of a single player version of a game which traditionally takes two.
 It is through a lens of my past and my considerations of the present I approach my work.
 As a means of illustrating the unforeseen cause and effect of decisions and the ability to understand the outcomes.
 By placing my game within the gallery, and therefore the fine art setting, I am challenging our perceptions of acceptable interactions with art, and the value systems we assign it.
 As viewers experience the effects of their decision to interact with my work on either a visual level or physical level they will in-turn choose their own methods of reaction to either the work or the outcome of their choice.
 I invite the viewer to question their reality and their understanding the effects of their own choices."

 The Wellington B. Gray Gallery is located off of 5th and Jarvis Streets on the campus of East Carolina University in the Jenkins Fine Arts Center.
-Summer gallery hours are Monday through Friday, 10:00 AM – 4:00 PM.
+Gallery hours are Monday through Friday from 10 a.m. to 4 p.m. and Saturday from 10 a.m. to 2 p.m.
 The gallery is closed for all university holidays.